GridTools/gridtools/docs/manuals/glossary/glossary.rst

     :ref:`cache-type`.

   Computation
-    A sequence of :term:`Mutli-Stage Computations<Multi-Stage Computation>`
+    A sequence of :term:`Multi-Stage Computations<Multi-Stage Computation>`
     associated with a :term:`Grid`.
 This is an executable composition of multiple stencils.
 See section :ref:`composition_of_stencils`.